How Do You Replace Vital Records Lost in a Fire?

 How to Order a Birth Certificate Online

 If you are over 21, fill out the birth certificate replacement form through VitalRecordsOnline.
-In case of an emergency, you can typically get your birth certificate replacement on the next day or within three days at most.
+In case of an emergency, you can typically get your birth certificate replacement within a few days.

-If you have lost your other verifying IDs, a parent or guardian can ask for a birth certificate replacement in your place.
+If you have lost your other verifying IDs, a parent or guardian can ask for a birth certificate replacement on your behalf.

 Who Can Request a Birth Certificate?

-Only family can request a certified birth certificate.
-You must be a parent, sibling, or child, proved by a birth certificate or photo ID to order a replacement birth certificate online.
+Only certain individuals can request a certified birth certificate.
+You must be a parent, sibling, or child, proved by a birth certificate or photo ID, to order a replacement birth certificate online.
+Attorneys or legal guardians may also request a replacement with the appropriate documentation.

 Born Abroad

 If you were born abroad, you will have a Consular Report of Birth Abroad rather than a birth certificate.
-Contact the Department of State for a replacement copy.
+Contact the Department of State for a replacement copy by visiting their website at travel.state.gov.

 Tip to replace your lost birth certificate

 If your home has been in a fire, it may be difficult to accept mail.
 Set up a mailbox at your address before applying to replace your lost birth certificate.
-You can also pay for a temporary address at the post office.
+Alternatively, you can pay for a temporary address at the post office.

 How Do You Replace a Marriage Certificate?

-Replacing a marriage certificate is typically easier than replacing other vital records like your lost birth certificate.
-In most cases, all you need is your photo ID and a reasonable knowledge of the marriage to proceed.
+Replacing a marriage certificate is typically easier than replacing other vital records like your birth certificate.
+In most cases, all you need is your photo ID and basic details about the marriage.

 However, you will have to apply for your marriage certificate in the county where you were married.
 If you cannot travel to the local vital records office, you can use VitalRecordsOnline to request your replacement marriage certificate.